KPIs

 Target

-Averaged across the economic cycle we look to deliver RoI well ahead of our cost of capital, as discussed in our strategic review.
+Averaged across the economic cycle we look to deliver RoI well ahead of our cost of capital, as discussed in our strategic review

-2020 performance
+2023 performance

-Our RoI was 15% for the year ended 30 April 2020, reflecting the impact of the COVID-19 pandemic on fourth quarter performance.
+Our RoI was 19% for the year ended 30 April 2023.

 NET DEBT AND LEVERAGE AT CONSTANT EXCHANGE RATES*